Corn Corner: CCA panelists make the case for investing in lime application even if you can’t spend as much on crop nutrition as in the past.

-The Indiana certified crop advisers panel answering this question includes Betsy Bower, Ceres Solutions, Terre Haute; Traci Bultemeier, Corteva/Pioneer, Fort Wayne; and Dan Ritter, Dairyland Seed, Wabash.
+The panel of Indiana certified crop advisers answering this question includes Betsy Bower, Ceres Solutions, Terre Haute; Traci Bultemeier, Corteva/Pioneer, Fort Wayne; and Dan Ritter, Dairyland Seed, Wabash.

 Bower: Money is tight for every customer I know.
 Yet, keeping on track with lime applications is one of the better investments you can make in your operation.
 While soil pH levels in the 6.0-to-6.1 range are still considered ideal, soil pH levels in the 5.6 range are starting to get low enough that some soil residual herbicides could begin to get compromised regarding weed control.

 Rhizobia bacteria that form the nodules to fix soil nitrogen for soybeans don’t work well at those pH levels, resulting in smaller and fewer total nodules.
 Uptake of key nutrients like nitrogen, phosphorus, potassium, sulfur, magnesium and calcium is reduced.
 If you’re going to invest in crop nutrition, don’t you want the peace of mind that your soil chemistry is working for you to maximize the fertilizer investment?
 Are you sure you want to compromise soil function that provides one of your best returns regarding crop yield?